liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 Input a class name that implements *com.liferay.portlet.tags.util.TagsAssetValidator*.
 This class will be called to validate assets.
-The `DefaultTagsAssetValidator`{.western}
-class is just an empty class that doesn't actually do any validation.
+The `DefaultTagsAssetValidator` class is just an empty class that doesn't actually do any validation.

-The `MinimalTagsAssetValidator`{.western} requires all assets to have at least one tag entry.
+The `MinimalTagsAssetValidator` requires all assets to have at least one tag entry.

 *Examples: *